runtimeverification/michelson-semantics/tests/proofs/liquidity-baking/lb-properties.md

 ```

-## Faithfulness of State Variables
+## State Variable Faithfulness

-In the Dexter contract, the token exchange rate and the liquidity share price are determined by the three state variables (XtzPool, TokenPool, LqtTotal) which keep track of the XTZ reserve, the token reserve, and the total liquidity token supply, respectively.
+In the Dexter contract, the token exchange rate and the liquidity share price are determined by the three state variables (XtzPool, TokenPool, LqtTotal) which keep track of the XTZ reserve, the token (tzBTC) reserve, and the total liquidity token supply, respectively.

 The first invariant we consider is that the Dexter state variables faithfully represent the actual pool reserves and liquidity supply.
 That is, XtzPool and TokenPool must be equal to the actual XTZ and token reserves, and LqtTotal must be equal to the actual total liquidity supply.
 We show this holds inductively, i.e. we assume that the invariant is satisfied, and then show that no sequence of transactions can cause it to be violated.